How is Marijuana Policy Evolving in the United States?

 Recent research has estimated that approximately 3 in 10 people who use marijuana may develop a marijuana use disorder, with the risk being higher for those who begin using it before age 18.
 The CDC emphasizes the need for awareness about the potential health consequences of marijuana use, regardless of its legal status in various states.

-See also Is Cannabis Legal in Texas?
-Understanding the State's Marijuana Laws
+See also Is Cannabis Legal in New Jersey?
+Understanding the State's Marijuana Laws and Regulations

 As the United States continues to navigate the complex legal and social implications of marijuana use and regulation, it is crucial to remain informed about ongoing policy changes and their impact on public health and law enforcement.